ShowShark Server Features

 Person/Cast Metadata

-• Person photos proxied through server via virtual path prefix to prevent direct client access to external APIs
+• Person photos proxied through server to prevent direct client access to external APIs

 Video Transcoding